maveniix/rubysteps/lessons/004_oop_messaging/README.md

 that doesn't make sense to you yet, don't worry, you'll see plenty of examples to make it clearer.

-Run `ruby exercise_1a_self.rb` and look inside to see an example of methods being sent to self, along with an implicit self receiver.
+Run `ruby exercise_1a_self.rb` and look inside to see an example of messages being sent to self, along with an implicit self receiver.

 We can pass arguments to messages.
 These arguments get passed along to the